 The DOMA Ruling

 On the first day of hearings taking place before the United States Supreme Court, the justices found out that both religion and religious establishments have nothing to do with the legality of same-sex marriage or for that matter, marriage at all.
-Gay rights lawyer Mary Bonauto had to point out the rather obvious to the justices that, “When people get married in a church, it isn’t recognized by the government without the legal documentation”.
+Gay rights lawyer Mary Bonauto had to point out the rather obvious to the justices that, “When people get married in a church, it isn’t recognised by the government without the legal documentation”.
 And guess what?
 It is the same system here.
 Marriage is a civil and legal state that exists between two people (OK, … in Australia the two people are not the same gender even through the majority of Australians would support it – 72% actually).

 Against and vaguely against

 The religious and conservative rejection of “marriage equality” divides into two camps.
 There are those who would accept same-sex unions provided there was a differentiation of terminology and/or celebration to segregate the two.
 And there are they who believe “marriage” is exclusively between a man and a woman and that homosexuality is unacceptable, as is their access to “marriage”.
+But is “marriage” a Christian thing?
+The “marriage” ceremony, by all accounts, wasn’t practised till the 9th Century, and it wasn’t until the 12th Century that a priest became involved and not until the 13th Century that priests took charge of it.

 Bills before Parliament